mahuntington/modular-js-notes/events/basics.md

 ## Describe what a browser event is

-Interacting with the page (`events_example`)

-Every kind of interactivity in the browser is an event: clicks, mouseovers, key presses, scrolling, resizing, loading the page, and more.
+Every kind of interaction in the browser is an event: clicks, mouseovers, key presses, scrolling, resizing, loading the page, and more.

 When you interact with the browser it checks to see if there is a _listener_ for that interaction.